benset99/guides/AWS/AWS-WebBasics.md

 ## Deploy a EC2 VM

-1. Create a security group
+Create a security group:
-Used to limit access into our instance
+* Security groups are used to limit access into our instance

-`aws ec2 create-security-group --group-name EC2access --description "Allows for SSH and HTTP connections`
+* `aws ec2 create-security-group --group-name EC2access --description "Allows
+for SSH and HTTP connections`

-This will output the GroupID and you will need to write it down somewhere for later.
+* This will output the GroupID and you will need to write it down somewhere for later.

 2. Open ports to the newly created security group